Air Fryer Recipe

 Method

-1. Trim the ends of the Brussels sprouts and remove any yellowing leaves.
-Cut them in half if they are large.
+1. Trim the ends from the Brussels sprouts and pull away any yellowing leaves.
+Halve them if they are large.

-2. In a mixing bowl, toss the Brussels sprouts with olive oil, salt, and pepper until they are well coated.
+2. Tip the Brussels sprouts into a mixing bowl and toss with the olive oil, salt, and pepper until well coated.

 3. Preheat your air fryer to 180°C (350°F) for about 5 minutes.

-4. Place the Brussels sprouts in the air fryer basket in a single layer.
-Cook for 12-15 minutes, shaking the basket halfway through, until the sprouts are crispy and golden brown.
+4. Arrange the Brussels sprouts in the air fryer basket in a single layer.
+Cook for 12-15 minutes, shaking the basket halfway through, until the sprouts are crisp and golden brown.

-5. While the Brussels sprouts are cooking, combine the balsamic vinegar, honey or maple syrup, and minced garlic in a small saucepan over medium heat.
-Stir frequently until the mixture reduces to a thicker consistency, about 5-7 minutes.
+5. While the Brussels sprouts are cooking, put the balsamic vinegar, honey or maple syrup, and minced garlic in a small saucepan over medium heat.
+Stir often until the mixture reduces to a thicker consistency, about 5-7 minutes.

-6. Once the Brussels sprouts are done, transfer them back to the mixing bowl.
-Pour the balsamic glaze over the top and toss until evenly coated.
+6. When the Brussels sprouts are ready, return them to the mixing bowl.
+Pour over the balsamic glaze and toss until evenly coated.

-7. Serve immediately as a side dish or a light main course.
+7. Serve straight away as a side dish or a light main course.

 Why this works in an air fryer